Winter wonderlands: Santa Claus villages in Europe

 Apart from Santa Claus villages that are open all year round, smaller Father Christmas residences invite visitors just before Christmas.

-Every year from the end of November to Christmas Eve a Santa Claus’ house opens its doors on the top of Rochers-de Naye mountain in Switzerland.
+Every year from the end of November to Christmas Eve a Santa Claus’ house opens its door on the top of Rochers-de Naye mountain in Switzerland.

 Visitors must take a cogwheel railway from Montreux to get to this residence.
 Santa Claus’ house is tucked in a grotto at a 2-kilometer height and overlooking Lake Geneva.